Your Demise: History

 The EP was released on CD via Impericon and a hand-numbered 7" through Pinky Swear Records limited to 500 copies over two colourways and alternative artworks.

 On 15 April 2013, the band announced, via a YouTube video posted to their Facebook/Twitter page, that they were to break up.
 The decision was amicable and based on the fact that they felt they had taken the band as far as they believed was possible.
 The band will "come to an end in March 2014, following a series of farewell performances (details of which will be announced in the near future)."
 The band also announced that they would no longer be able to perform their scheduled dates in Mexico, North America and Canada.
 On 14 March 2014, the band started a two night farewell show at Camden Underworld, London, ending with a set on 15 March 2014.

 On 30 April 2014, it was announced that original vocalist George Noble was reforming a line-up of the band to tour, and they will be performing songs from the first two albums and all demos and EPs, under the name of 'Your Demise 2004'.

-In 2019, the band announced a reunion show to be played on 5th April 2020 at Camden Underworld for the 10 year anniversary of The Kids We Used To Be, along with a series of appearances at Impericon Festivals in Europe and Slam Dunk Festivals.
+In 2019, the band announced a reunion show to be played on 5 April 2020 at Camden Underworld for the 10 year anniversary of The Kids We Used To Be, along with a series of appearances at Impericon Festivals in Europe and Slam Dunk Festivals.
 Due to the ongoing COVID-19 pandemic, the UK shows were delayed numerous times until September 2021.
-The band went on to support Sheffield metal band Malevolence at Oxford O2 Academy on the 11th November.
+The band went on to support Sheffield metal band Malevolence at Oxford O2 Academy on 11 November.
 Your Demise announced a series of UK shows in April 2022 as their "last headline shows for the foreseeable future".
 The shows took place in Southampton, Sheffield and London.
-Your Demise played their final show on Friday June 24th at Outbreak Festival.
+Your Demise played their final show on Friday 24 June at Outbreak Festival.